jetyue04/Power_Outages_Impact/README.md

 # Hypothesis Testing

+From our EDA, we observed that severe weather and intentional attack had the higest proportion of all cause categories, yet their mean outage duration differs signifcantly.
+As such, we will do a **permutation test** to determine whether or not they originate from the same distribution and the observed difference is due to random chance.

-**Null Hypothesis:** There is **no** significant difference in the outage duration of major power outages when caused by severe weather and outages caused by intentional attacks
+**Null Hypothesis:** The outage duration caused by severe weather and the outage duration caused by intentional attacks originate from the same distribution.

-**Alternative Hypothesis:** There **is** a significant difference in the outage duration of major power outages when caused by severe weather and outages caused by intentional attacks.
+**Alternative Hypothesis:** The outage duration caused by severe weather and the outage duration caused by intentional attacks **do not** originate from the same distribution.

 **Population:** The total set of outage durations across all categories and events present in the original dataset.

 **Sample size:** Subset of outage durations caused by severe weather and intentional attacks

-<iframe src="assets/fig6.hypothesis_test.html" width="1000" height="450" frameborder="0"></iframe>
+<iframe src="assets/fig6.hypothesis_test.html" width="1050" height="450" frameborder="0"></iframe>

-We see here that the distributions have similar shapes, which is why we decided to use absolute difference in means as our test statistic.
+To determine our test statistic, we plotted the distribution of outage duration for each labels.
+Here, we see observe that the distributions have similar shapes, leading us to choose absolute difference in means as our test statistic.

 **Test Statistic:** Absolute difference in means

+**Observed Test statistic:** 3377.776116612198

 **Significance Level:** 0.05